saylesss88/nix-book/src/NixOS_Modules_Explained_3.md

 ```

 NixOS produces a full system configuration by combining smaller, more isolated
 and reusable components: **Modules**.
-In my opinion modules are one of the
+If you want to understand Nix and NixOS
-first things you should understand when learning about NixOS.
+make sure you grasp modules!

 - A NixOS module defines configuration options and behaviors for system
   components, allowing users to extend, customize, and compose configurations